 As soon as Halloween passed, Christmas stuff started showing up in all the shops (Thanksgiving isn’t a thing celebrated over there, imagine that) and it just felt weird not being home for those weeks leading up to Thanksgiving and Christmas.
-But I did find that a couple of things made the homesickness bearable, and I’m happy to pass those on to you.
+But I did find that a couple of things made the homesickness in college bearable, and I’m happy to pass those on to you.

 Don’t isolate yourself